Re-bin/DecTag/README.md

 The original YouTube-8M dataset can be accessed [here](https://research.google.com/youtube8m/download.html).

-We will release the dataset after the paper is accepted.

 For preparation, create a data_split folder and unzip the sub-dataset into the folder.

 ## Examples to run the codes